13/tasmota-scripts/Shutters.md

 ON Time#Minute=720 DO Sunrise 1 ENDON
 ON Time#Minute=420 DO ShutterOpen ENDON
 ON Time#Minute=%sunset% DO ShutterClose ENDON
-ON Clock#Timer=1 DO ShutterPosition 45 ENDON
+ON Clock#Timer=1 DO ShutterPosition 55 ENDON
+ON Clock#Timer=2 DO ShutterPosition 55 ENDON
 // BIG
 ON Time#Minute=%sunset% DO Backlog event scs=%timestamp% ENDON ON event#scs$|-05- DO ShutterPosition 25 ENDON